-The form below can be used to request an appointment in relation to giving notice of your intention to get married or register a civil partnership, or to request an additional appointment if you have had to postpone your ceremony and the authorities that allow you to get married have now expired.
+The form below can be used to request an appointment in relation to giving notice of your intention to enter into a marriage or a civil partnership, or to request an additional appointment if you have had to postpone your ceremony and the authorities that allow you to get married have now expired.

-Please be aware demand for appointments is high and you may have to wait a while before for you are able to obtain an appointment, once your form has been received a member of the Registrars team will contact you within five working days to discuss this.
-There are a lot couples whom need an appointment and in order to be fair appointments in the first instance, will be made available to those who have the most urgent need based on their individual circumstance.
+Please be aware that there are a limited number of appointments being made available and you may have to wait a while before for you are able to obtain an appointment, once your form has been received a member of the Registrars team will contact you within two working days to discuss you're request.
+In order to apply social distancing measures appointments when available will be single appointments and couples will not be permitted to attend together.

 You can give your notice up to 12 months in advance of the date of your ceremony but do not need to do so.
 The minimal period between giving notice and your ceremony can take place is 28 days.
 If your ceremony date is in the future please use this form to advise us that you will require an appointment to give notice and we will offer you an appointment when able to do so, this may be much closer to the date of your ceremony.